 Customer Sales Representative

-Certified professional dog trainer (KPA-CTP) and a professional member of APDT (The Association of Professional Dog Trainers).
+Certified professional dog trainer (CPDT-KA, KPA-CTP) and a professional member of APDT (The Association of Professional Dog Trainers).

-Tricia received her certification through Karen Pryor Academy, has taken Tellington TTouch workshops, and a course on reducing reactive dog behavior.
-Tricia is fascinated with pet psychology and stays current on industry literature.
+Tricia received her certifications through the Certification Council of Professional Dog Trainers and Karen Pryor Academy.
 When not working with dogs or new Release the Hounds clients, you can find Tricia by the ocean or in the mountains with her rescue dog, Baloo.